beNative/git-automation/README.md

 - View real-time logs for automation tasks.
 - Configure global settings for package managers and build commands.
 - Cross-platform support (Windows, macOS, Linux).
+- **Automatic Updates:** The application automatically checks for new versions and prompts you to install them.

 ## Development